 March 8-June 15, 2008

-Throughout the 20th century, relationships between photographers, subjects and the public became more complex.
-The public desired an inside glimpse of the celebrity, one that would reveal inner personality.
+Througt the 20th century, relationships between photographers, subjects and the public became more complex.
+The public desired an inside glimpse of celebrity, that would reveal inner personality.
 Photographers such as Arnold Newman realized this desire by photographing his well-known subjects in controlled settings, making use of visual elements that emphasized their professional accomplishments.

 In the Public Eye: Photography and Fame spans the 19th-21st centuries, featuring figures from politics, art, science, and entertainment, photographed by respected photographers in the medium’s history.

 In the Public Eye includes a range of celebrity subjects from the 1860s to the present, including Sarah Bernhardt, Charlie Chaplin, Marilyn Monroe, Duke Ellington, and Martin Luther King.
 Photographers include Edward Steichen, Irving Penn, Andy Warhol, and Annie Leibovitz.

 “Fame and photography came together on an unprecedented scale beginning in the mid-nineteenth century,” notes Jane Aspinwall, Assistant Curator of Photography.
 “Photography brought together and defined the best and greatest, widening the field of those most admired in society to include actors and actresses, writers, poets, artists, politicians, and sports figures.”

 Technology advancements like carte-de-visite enabled mass proliferation of celebrity images in the second half of the 19th century.
 The invention of the motion picture, the rise of popular press, and magazine photography pushed the cult of celebrity into the next century.
 Smaller cameras introduced in the 1920s, enabled photographers to capture candid, spontaneous moments that revealed a voyeuristic aspect to celebrity photographs.